Oregon's 30th House district

 District 30 of the Oregon House of Representatives is one of 60 House legislative districts in the state of Oregon.
-As of 2013, the boundary for the district includes a portion of Washington County.
+As of 2021, the district is located entirely within Washington County and includes Rockcreek, Helvetia, and West Union as well as eastern Hillsboro and the Hillsboro Airport.
 The current representative for the district is Democrat Nathan Sosa.

 Election results

-District boundaries have changed over time, therefore, representatives before 2013 may not represent the same constituency as today.
+District boundaries have changed over time.
+Therefore, representatives before 2021 may not represent the same constituency as today.
 General election results from 2000 to present are as follows: